dwang88/CSE15L_LAB3/index.md

 **Part two**
 1. ```grep -r "example" .```
 -  ```grep -r "transliteration" ./technical```
+-  This command searches for the word "transliteration" in the ```./technical``` file directory.
+This command is useful if you want to search for a specific word, and when there are hundreds of files to look through.

 -  Outputs:
 ```chapter-2.txt           we use its transliteration, e.g.,"al Qida" instead of al Qaeda.
 chapter-13.5.text             40.
 Among the more important problems to address is that of varying transliterations
 ```
 -  ```grep -r "Nostalgia" ./technical```
+-  This command searches for the word "Nostalgia" in the ```./technical``` file directory.
+This command is useful if you want to search for a specific word, and when there are hundreds of files to look through.
 -  Outputs:
 ```
 chapter-2.txt             Nostalgia for Islam's past glory remains a powerful force.
 ```
-This command is useful if you want to search for a specific word, and when there are hundreds of files to look through.

 **Citation**

 I used Geeksforgeeks (https://www.geeksforgeeks.org/grep-command-in-unixlinux/) and DigitalOcean (https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix), which I found through google search for this command.

 2. ```grep -v "example" file.txt```
 - ```grep -v "the" chapter-1.txt```
+- This command searches ```chapter-1.txt``` to see which lines don't contain the word "the".
+This command is useful if you want to search for lines in a specific line that don't contain a specific word.
 - Output (Omitted some of the output because too long):
 ```
     FAA: Yes.